sergey-dryabzhinsky/dedupsqlfs/README.md

  * Use "stream"-like writes and read of data blocks, don't store complete files in memory.
  * Cached filesystem tree nodes, inodes and data blocks.
  * New compression methods (some ported for python3): lzo (ported), lz4 (ported), lzma, snappy.
+ * Support for data storage in localy started MySQL server.

 ### Limitations